shikshya1/portfolio/content/en/30 Days of ML/project-1.md

 #### Normalization:

-Normalization also referred as MIn-Max scaling is the simplest where values aee shifted and rescaled such that data is scaled between 0 & 1.
+Normalization also referred as Min-Max scaling is the simplest where values are shifted and rescaled such that data is scaled between 0 & 1.

 X<sup>1</sup> = (X-X<sub>min</sub>)/(X<sub>max</sub> - X<sub>min</sub>)